ANSWERS TO FAQ´S:

 * Prior to departing the rental home, please place all dirty linens and towels in the bathroom, for quick pickup and laundering.
 Please do not place clean sheets on the bed, as the cleaner will not know if they are clean or dirty.
 Dispose of all perishable fridge items, and set garbage outside the home, so as to deter bugs in the house.
 Food items can be donated to the local food bank (Chicxulub Soup Kitchen).
 Key pickup and drop off procedure will be discussed, as it is dependent on the property owner and your time of arrival & departure.
-For arrivals at rental after 8 pm, we recommend: Hacienda Inn by the Merida Airport or Comfort Inn Cancun Airport.
+For arrivals into Mexico after 8pm, we recommend: Hacienda Inn by the Merida Airport or Comfort Inn Cancun Airport.
 For early morning departures please arrange for a day prior for deposit refund.
 Number of tenants must be disclosed and agreed upon at confirmation of rental.
 Pets are not allowed without prior consent.
 A pet deposit of $500 may be required.

 **HOW TO SEND DEPOSIT: (With the exception of Mayamar & Cheen Ha, ask for instructions.)

 - Your receiver’s name as it appears on their government-issued ID, EXACT spelling, spaces, etc. (Jose Francisco Lara Arjona)

 - Send the equivalent that day of $500 US, which will be converted into pesos by Western Union. **We can only receive pesos here, but it needs to be the equivalent of $500 US that you send.